Vinovia: Later history

 Although the Roman occupation of Britain ended officially around 410, the area around Binchester seems to have remained occupied by the local population.
 By the early 6th century, a small Anglo-Saxon cemetery had been founded, and the demolition of the fort's buildings for reclamation of the materials had started, some of which were eventually used in the construction of the nearby 7th-century Escomb Church.
 A hamlet and manor house survived at Binchester until the late Middle Ages.
 The site of the manor house is now occupied by the 17th-century Binchester Hall.

-Archaeological excavations at the fort and vicus
+Archaeological excavations

 Early discoveries

 The remains of the fort have been known to antiquarians and historians since the 16th century.
 In 1552, John Leland wrote that Roman coins had been uncovered in nearby ploughed fields, while William Camden, in 1586, mentioned the remains of some walls could still then be seen.
 A bath-house was found in 1815 when a farm cart accidentally fell into part of a hypocaust.
 The ruins did not fare well under the early 19th-century occupants of Binchester Hall.
 In 1828, "altars, urns, and other relics" were robbed out and taken away to be used as props inside coal pits in the area.
 Binchester Hall, the fort and surrounding land were subsequently bought by the Bishop of Durham.